NicolaeJinga/Dodge-v2/README.md

 # Dodge-v2 (October 2015)

-New version of old Dodge project.
+New version of old Dodge project with new enemies, powers and HUD.
 Developed in C++ and SFML.
 Rebuilt in August 2019 with SFML 2.5.1.

 ## Project Description